Oregon Almanac: Native Americans to Shoes, Oldest

 John Day River - 281 miles

 Willamette River - 187 miles

-The Thunder-egg (geode) was named the Oregon state rock by the 1965 Legislature after rockhounds throughout Oregon voted it first choice.
-Thunder-eggs range in diameter from less than one inch to over four feet.
+The thunder egg (geode) was named the Oregon state rock by the 1965 Legislature after rockhounds throughout Oregon voted it as their favorite rock.
+Thunder eggs range in diameter from less than one inch to over four feet.
 Nondescript on the outside, they reveal exquisite designs in a wide range of colors when cut and polished.
 They are found chiefly in Crook, Jefferson, Malheur, Wasco and Wheeler Counties.

 Also see related learning resource.

 Education Service Districts 19

 School Districts 197

 Student population (2013–2014) 567,000